Engee documentation

 ? fahr2cels

-Note the last line:
+Pay attention to the last line:

-Extended help is available from ??.
+Extended help is available with ??.

-Now exit help mode (by deleting ?)
+Now exit the help mode (by deleting ?)

 And now enter